-Support with technology has been a lifeline during lockdownPosted: Thursday 03 June 2021 at 07:13
+Support with technology has been a lifeline during lockdownPosted: Thursday 03 June 2021

 When Sheila retired as a training consultant for a software company four years ago, she wanted to spend her spare time volunteering.

 After many years in the same role, she made a promise to herself that she would never teach again, or do anything related to IT.